rocky-linux/documentation/docs/labs/systems_administration_II/lab3-bootup_and_startup.md

     [root@localhost ~]# systemctl list-units -t target
     ```

-3. Use the `systemctl` command to view/get the name of the default target that the system is configured to be boot into.
+3. Use the `systemctl` command to view/get the name of the default target that the system is configured to boot into.
 Type:

     ```bash
     [root@localhost ~]# systemctl get-default